 What are the health benefits of cacao tea?

 Our cacao tea is a refreshing alternative to unhealthy drinks.
 It’s 100% organic, completely natural, free of caffeine, preservative free, sugar-free, and without artificial flavors or starches (gluten-free and vegan).

 - High source of iron, magnesium, and zinc

 - Promotes healthy weight loss and aids during fasting

 - Natural mood enhancer due to it’s endorphin releasing properties

-We source our tea directly from small family-owned farms in Ecuador, known for their famous "Arriba Nacional" cacao trees.
+Although cacao originated in South and Central America, today it's grown and harvested in various tropical regions of the world.
+We source our tea directly from small family-owned farms in Ecuador, a region known for some of the highest quality cacao in the world.
 These small farms grow, harvest, and prepare the cacao in micro-wet mills on their own land.
 We’ve developed real relationships with these families and personally travel to visit their farms in order to support their communities and ensure the quality of our products.